wallywalt/Vic2-Megacampaign/README.md

 Work borrowed from other mods:
-Unit stats and river texture map from sighpie's HFM
+OOB, unit stats, various flags, river texture map from sighpie's HFM

+Espange flag from Napoleon's Legacy

+Change in Music from Heir to Aquitaine

 Geography map texture from Corndog's MP mod